andrscrrn/tumblr-lks-downldr/README.md

 https://groups.google.com/forum/?fromgroups=#!searchin/tumblr-api/likes/tumblr-api/rJdk9DTIaxY/WkJ6mvb-9SgJ

-Apparently my logic is correct but I was not warned from the beginning about these limits and well, you can not backup ALL your likes, just the first one thousand (1000).
+Apparently my logic is correct but I was not warned from the beginning about these limits and well, you can not backup ALL your likes, just the last one thousand (1000).